rizdiaprilian/MLOps_Zoomcamp/Week3_Orchestration/README.md

 An open-source tool for building **data workflows** that cover a series of steps to be performed in a certain order.
 Additional ability of Prefect allows for specifying more complex behaviours, i.e. passing resulting function or data to other steps, automatical retry when a task encounters a problem, or steps that only run when previous steps fail.

 Core concepts include:
-- Task: a python-type decorator to define a new task and it optionally receives input and returns output.
+- **Task**: a python-type decorator to define a new task and it optionally receives input and returns output.
 There is no restriction on how much or how little a task can perform.
 However, it is encouraging to do a trade-off between task size and usability.
-- Flow: a dependency that combines various tasks such as task orders and information transfer from one's task output to another task.
+- **Flow**: a dependency that combines various tasks such as task orders and information transfer from one's task output to another task.
 Flow definition can be built by either Functional or Imperative API.
-- Flow orchestration: Prefect Core API provides powerful tool to describe task and flows to be run from notebook, python shell, or python script.
+- **Flow Orchestration**: Prefect Core API provides powerful tool to describe task and flows to be run from notebook, python shell, or python script.
 Even more, UI and database backend can be fully utilized to help monitoring and orchestration on flow and tasks become easier.

 Prefect Orion (Prefect 2.0) is a step-up from Prefect 1.0 with new functionality.
 Currently, the latest version available is 2.0.4.